psharma04/academic-kickstart/content/courses/modern-hsc/_index.md

 ---
 # Page title
-title: Modern History - HSC
+title: "Modern History - HSC"

 # Title for the menu link if you wish to use a shorter link title, otherwise remove this option.
 linktitle: "HSC Modern History"